JimLewis/UVVM/README.md

 This is a branch/derivative of Universal VHDL Verification Methodology (UVVM) that supports the usage of Open Source VHDL Verification Methodology (OSVVM) and UVVM together.

 ## About this Branch:  UseOsvvmAlertLogInUvvm
-This branch allows you to run UVVM using within an OSVVM environment.
+This branch allows you to run UVVM within an OSVVM environment.

 What do you gain by using OSVVM
   * OSVVM test reports